 Moonbird & Seabird

-Civil aerial reconnaissance mission at the deadliest border in the world
+Civilian aerial reconnaissance mission at the world’s deadliest border

-Sea-Watch is not only operative on the water for sea rescue, but also in the air.
-With our two search planes we can cover a large sea area, where we document human rights violations and report distress cases.
-On the one hand, we assist the civilian fleet in rescue operations and close a gap in civilian sea rescue.
-On the other hand, the documentation of human rights violations, mostly illegal pull backs by the so-called Libyan Coast Guard, or of cases of non-assistance at sea is an ever-increasing task.
-This is because state ships are not on the scene and civilian rescue ships are repeatedly blocked and prevented from doing their work.
+Sea-Watch is not only operative at sea, but also in the air.
+With our two monitoring aircraft we can cover a large sea area, where we document human rights violations and report distress cases.
+On the one hand, we monitor and document human rights abuses, mostly illegal pull backs by the so-called Libyan Coast Guard and – increasingly – of cases of non-assistance at sea.
+This is because state ships are not patrolling the area and civilian rescue ships are repeatedly blocked and prevented from doing their work.
 On the other hand, if on one of our flights we get notice of a maritime or aviational distress, we report it to the Maritime Rescue Coordination Centres (MRCCs) and rescue ships.